stevensouza/camel/README.md

     * EIPs: transform, multicast, log
     * parallelProcessing which is possible on some EIPs (split, multicast for example) as well as the 'seda' consumer as an option.
       * from("seda:parallel_queue?concurrentConsumers=20")

+## [experiment4_mongo](https://github.com/stevensouza/experiment4_mongo).
+Note to run the program you must first start mongodb and apache drill using the docker commands for each mentioned above.
+  * Spring boot
+  * Docker
+  * MongoDb3 component - save/insert pojo, count and retrieve objects in collection
+  * Apache Drill component - allows you to write ANSI SQL selects to access mongo collection data.
+Although I didn't write them you can also write aggregate queries using 'group by'.
+  * hawtio
+  * Timer component
+  * Log eip
+  * Properties loaded from application.properties

 ## [cameldemo](https://github.com/stevensouza/cameldemo)
   * uses camel, jms/activemq, mongodb, docker